-19 Eligible service
+17 Eligible service

-- (1) Service in an approved organisation is eligible service if: - (a) it is service by a member to fulfil the primary function of the organisation; and - (b) throughout the period of that service, the member: - (i) has maintained a level of training sufficient to fulfil the duties of a member for the primary function of the organisation; and - (ii) has maintained a level of physical fitness sufficient to fulfil the duties of a member for the primary function of the organisation; and - (iii) has been ready to perform, and, as required, has performed, the duties of a member for the primary function of the organisation; and - (c) the member has served the organisation diligently. - (2) Service may be eligible service whether the service was given on a full-time, or part-time, basis and whether the service was paid or unpaid. - (3) Service in an approved government organisation that is an incorporated company all the shares in the capital of which are owned by the Commonwealth, a State or a Territory may be eligible service only if it is service in Australia. - (4) For subregulation (1), a person has served an organisation diligently if, in the opinion of the chief officer of the organisation: - (a) the service given by the person has been conscientious and of good standard; and - (b) in the performance of the service, the person showed good conduct as a member of the organisation.
+- (1) Service in an approved organisation is eligible service if: - (a) it is service by a member to fulfil the primary function of the organisation; and - (b) throughout the period of that service, the member has maintained a level of training sufficient to fulfil the duties of a member for the primary function of the organisation; and - (c) the member has served the organisation diligently.

+Note Service by a member to fulfil the primary function of the organisation may include providing remote assistance in relation to which the member is exposed to the risk of psychological trauma.

+- (2) Service may be eligible service whether the service was given on a full-time, or part-time, basis and whether the service was paid or unpaid. - (3) Service in an approved government organisation that is an incorporated company all the shares in the capital of which are owned by the Commonwealth, a State or a Territory may be eligible service only if it is service in Australia. - (4) For subregulation (1), a person has served an organisation diligently if, in the opinion of the chief officer of the organisation: - (a) the service given by the person has been conscientious and of good standard; and - (b) in the performance of the service, the person showed good conduct as a member of the organisation.